Not wacky vs. definitely wacky: A study of scalar adverbs in pretrained language models

 RoBERTa gets a better performance, as is evidenced by the more strongly lit up diagonal, but frequency effects still dominate (the vertical lines for items such as \textit{very}).
 The figure is laid out so that within-category confusions would show up on a block diagonal pattern.
 No such pattern exists, indicating that scalar adverbs within the same semantic category do not emerge as particularly similar.

 The fact that the models enjoy some success when provided with the left-hand context of the target indicates that the left-hand context -- unlike the right-hand context -- contains information about which scalar adverb is more likely in which instance.
-However, because of the naturalistic and varied nature of our examples, it is uncertain whether this success derives from learning logical or distributional relations and would robustly extend to examples with minimal context.
+However, because of the naturalistic and varied nature of our examples, it is uncertain to what extent this success derives from distributional patterns versus logical relationships.

-Because of this, we create another synthetic dataset in order to assess performance in a more controlled way.